Skip to main content

 Subscription Events

-If your business relies on subscription-based orders (for example, a membership or recurring billing model), you can capture these signups or orders in the Triple Whale Pixel.
-By sending a `NewSubscription` event to Triple Whale, you’ll see these events surfaced in the Triple Whale customer journey.
+If your business relies on subscription-based orders, such as memberships or recurring billing, you can capture signups or orders in the Triple Whale Pixel.

 TriplePixel('NewSubscription', {